microsoft/Azure-Kinect-Sensor-SDK/docs/testing.md

 Unit tests are tests which run on the build machine.
 They must be very quick (~ <1s), be reproducible, and not require hardware.
-Unit tests are built using the GoogleTest framework.
+Unit tests are built using the Google Test framework.
 For a basic example of writing a unit test please see [tests/UnitTests/queue_ut/queue.cpp](../tests/UnitTests/queue_ut/queue.cpp).